djhshih/gce-diagnosis/README.md

 ### Intervention

 Track the size of the output (temporary) data in real time by running `df` as a background process, and allocate sufficient persistent disk space.
-(At the time of writing this document, `conky` can correctly report usage of any mount point within a `docker` container; however, this functionality does not work within the Google compute engine environment due to an undiagnosed cause.)
+(At the time of writing this document, `conky` can correctly report usage of any mount point within a `docker` container; however, this functionality does not work within the Google compute engine environment due to an unknown cause.)

 ## Running out of memory